ibm-cloud-docs/Cloudant/offerings/bluemix.md

 your throughput and storage requirements, making it suitable for any required load.

-There is a free [Lite plan](#lite-plan) with a fixed amount of throughput capacity and data for development and evaluation purposes.
-There is also a paid [Standard plan](#standard-plan) which offers configurable provisioned throughput capacity and data storage pricing that scales as your application requirements change.
+The free [Lite plan](#lite-plan) includes a fixed amount of throughput capacity and data for development and evaluation purposes.
+The paid [Standard plan](#standard-plan) offers configurable provisioned throughput capacity and data storage pricing that scales as your application requirements change.
 An optional [Dedicated Hardware plan](#dedicated-hardware-plan) is also available for an additional monthly fee to run one or more of your Standard plan instances on a dedicated hardware environment.
-The dedicated hardware environment is for your sole use, and if a Dedicated Hardware plan instance is provisioned within a US location, you can optionally select a [HIPAA ![External link icon](../images/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act){:new_window} compliant configuration.
+The dedicated hardware environment is for your sole use, and if a Dedicated Hardware plan instance is provisioned within a US location, you can optionally select a [HIPAA ![External link icon](../images/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act){:new_window}
+-compliant configuration.

 The following table summarizes the provisioned throughput capacity and disk space configuration for the Lite plan and a few examples for the